 Housing Accommodation FAQ

-- First-year and Transfer students moving to campus in Fall 2022 can submit a Housing Accommodation request starting the week of May 2, 2022.
-Applications submitted before this date will not be reviewed.
+- First-year and Transfer students moving to campus in Fall 2023 can submit a Housing Accommodation beginning February 1, 2023.

 - Housing requests are accepted during the semester.
 Students should be aware that making a housing accommodation mid-semester may not be able to be fulfilled depending on available space.